-NatWorks recommends that NatQuery be run on any 32-bit English Microsoft Windows operating system.
+NatQuery will only run on any 32-bit English Microsoft Windows operating system.
 To communicate between NatQuery on a workstation and the remote mainframe in a fully automated manner, requires File Transfer Protocol between the workstation and the remote Natural / ADABAS server platform.